File: File:PVE-4245, Last Updated: Aug 20 2014, By: LRB

 An unlisted material made to a specification can be adopted if the material’s guaranteed minimum yield and tensile strength are available at the operating temperature.
 The code adopted strength is based on a formula using these two inputs resulting in allowable design strength.
 Or the minimum tensile strength can be used in the proof test.
 Using this process, almost any IID listed material can be adopted for use in B31.1 or B31.3.

 This is a typical formula for adopting unlisted material in B31.3.
 Sy and St are the materials guaranteed minimum strength.
 More complex methods are used at higher temperatures where the materials creep properties need to be taken into account.
-Availability of elevated temperature material properties can severely limit the adoptability of unlisted materials.
+Lack of availability of elevated temperature material properties can severely limit the adoptability of unlisted materials.
 Caution: see Unlisted Material Registration Problems below.

 Unlisted Materials With No Specified Strength

 Many fittings materials are not code listed and have no guaranteed minimum tensile or yield strength information.
-Two common examples: SAE1010 is a carbon steel and B85 A380 is a die cast aluminium.
+Two common examples: SAE1010 carbon steel and B85 A380 die cast aluminium.
 Both are made to chemical only specifications and both are used in fittings.

 To use either of these materials in Canadian registered fittings, the purchaser has to agree with the mill/foundry what minimum tensile and yield strength level is acceptable.
 A specification referenced or written into each material batch purchase order is required.
 Chosen strength levels are obviously important.
 Set too high and excessive batches will be rejected upon physical testing.
 Set to low and the parts will not pass code calculations.
 Also note that the ratio between the actual and minimum tensile strength impacts the required burst test pressure.
 The lower the minimum specified strength, the higher the required proof test.
 A sample purchase order or a copy of the specification would be required with the CRN application.
 Caution: see Unlisted Material Registration Problems below.
 Setting appropriate guaranteed minimum stress levels commonly causes confusion, an example follows.

 What happens if the guaranteed minimum is set too low?
-If the product is to be burst test, from the top equation, the required burst test is increased by the ratio of Su/Sur, where Su is the specified minimum burst test, and Sur the test results from the item under test.
+If the product is to be burst test, per Eqn-1, the required burst test is increased by the ratio of Su/Sur, where Su is the specified minimum burst test, and Sur the test results from the item under test.
 If samples 1, 2 and 3 are taken from the test object, Sur = average(47,46,44) = 45.6.
 If the specified minimum is 40 ksi, then the burst test ratio is 4 x 45.6/40 or 4.56x.
-However if the specified minimum was set way low to 20 ksi, then the ratio would be 4 x 45.6/20 or 9.12x.
+However if the specified minimum was set too low, to 20 ksi, then the ratio would be 4 x 45.6/20 or 9.12x.